uffiee1/uffiee1/README.md

 ### Glad to see you here! 🤩 &nbsp;

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Kotlin
 - 💬 Ask me about anything [here](https://github.com/uffiee1/uffiee1/issues)
 - 📫 How to reach me: u.angay@gmail.com <br>
 - 🥅 2021 Goals: Contribute more to Open Source projects